landar14/RepData_PeerAssessment1/PA1_template.md

 ###4.
 Inputing missing values

 - Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+-- Answer: 2304

 ```r
 sum(is.na(data$step))